Frequently Asked Questions

 Q: How can Hypnosis help me release my stress?

 A: Hypnosis is a wonderful tool to reduce stress.
-Stress is released through a variety of techniques including relaxation, positive suggestions and future visioning.
-As you become more calm, centered and confident, your mind and body return to a healthy, balanced state from which you begin to naturally live your life.
+Stress is released through a variety of techniques including relaxation, positive suggestions, and future visioning.
+As you become calmer, centered, and confident, your mind and body return to a healthy, balanced state from which you begin to naturally live your life.

 Q: Can Hypnosis help me overcome my fears and/or phobias?